Gustarh/SQL-Data-Analysis-Project/README.md

 A new Revenue column was created in the Order Details Table using the formula, unit price*quantity to populate the new column.

 ### ANALYSIS:
-The Key Performance Indicators were outlined as follows:
+The Key Performance Indicators are as follows:
 - Total Customers
 ```sql
 SELECT COUNT(DISTINCT customer_id) AS Total_Customer